 This can cause fire or water leakage.
+In addition, the fan can start unexpectedly, which can cause personal injury.

 ESPECIALLY FOR UNITS INTENDED FOR R407C AND R410A

 - Do not use other refrigerants that those intended for the unit.

 - Do not use charging bottles.
 These types of bottles change the composition of the refrigerant, which makes the performance of the system worse.